 Advantages of Buying a CPO Vehicle

+Of course, that would be true with traditional used cars as well.
+The biggest selling point for consumers who actually purchased a CPO car was the manufacturer's warranty, followed closely by the manufacturer's inspection process, according to CNW Marketing/Research.
 Both vary a great deal according to manufacturer programs.
 Each manufacturer places its own age and mileage limits on the cars they will certify.
 But the savvy CPO shopper should note that luxury car manufacturers are known to be choosier in deciding which cars make the certification cut.

 After a vehicle is selected for potential certification, there's the inspection process.
 Carmakers are big on touting how many points they check off before a car is certified, but is a 142-point checklist somehow better than a 141-point checklist?
 Probably not.
 They all tend to cover the same major areas, with some variation in the details or what signifies a check point.

-Warranties also can come in many forms, from the remainder of the new-car limited warranty to a specific additional one- or two-year CPO limited warranty.
-Total coverage can range anywhere from 30-days to several years, depending on the manufacturer.
+Warranties also can come in many forms, from the remainder of the new-car limited warranty to a specific additional one or two year CPO limited warranty.
+Total coverage can range anywhere from 30 days to several years, depending on the manufacturer.
 Certain carmakers, such as Acura and Volkswagen, have an exchange or return policy consumers can fall back on for even more piece of mind.

 Many manufacturers, such as Audi, Jaguar and Infiniti, now offer free vehicle history reports from companies like CarFax to further placate worried shoppers and build consumer confidence in CPO purchases.
 Generally speaking, used-car loan rates tend be higher than those offered to finance new cars.
 But some manufacturers also make special low financing rates available for their certified-car inventory.
-Others even offer a lease option.
+And others even offer a lease option.